 In 1896, a project was authorized for the construction of two detached, converging breakwaters to shelter the entrance to the parallel piers at Conneaut.
 On June 28, 1902, Congress appropriated $8,400 for a new lighthouse on the detached west breakwater and for modifying a light on the west pier to serve as a rear range with the breakwater light.
-After the War Department completed a new pierhead on the breakwater in 1906, a new lighthouse was placed upon it that October, and the old rear pier light was relocated to the outer end of the pier to range with the new breakwater light.
+As all the received bids for constructing the new lighthouse were excessive, the necessary material was purchased on the open market, and the lighthouse was built at the Buffalo lighthouse depot.
+After the War Department completed a new pierhead on the breakwater in 1906, the new lighthouse was placed upon it that October, and the old rear pier light was relocated to the outer end of the pier to range with the new breakwater light.

-The 1906 breakwater light was a cylindrical tower built of wood and covered with iron.
+The 1906 breakwater light was a wooden, cylindrical tower covered with iron and painted white.
 A wooden winding stairway provided access to the second floor from which an iron ladder led to the lantern room.
 The lighthouse measured thirty-one-and-a-half feet tall and showed a fixed white light using a fifth-order Chance Brothers lens.
-The rear range tower stood nearly thirty-nine feet tall and exhibited a fixed red light from a fifth-order, F. Barbier & Co. lens.
+The rear range tower stood nearly thirty-nine feet tall, was painted red, and exhibited a fixed red light from a fifth-order, F. Barbier & Co. lens.
 A fog bell was added to the breakwater light in 1910.

-In 1910, yet another project to improve Conneaut Harbor was initiated.
-Under this work, the east breakwater was extended, much of the existing west breakwater was removed, and a new, 4,500-foot-long west breakwater was built.
-On July 1, 1916, Congress appropriated $63,500 for improving aids to navigation at Conneaut, but due to World War I the planned major lighthouse to mark the west breakwater was not activated until 1920.
-The following description of the structure is from the Annual Report of the Commissioner of Lighthouses
+In 1910, yet another project to improve Conneaut Harbor was initiated, as more room was needed to accommodate the roughly 3,000 vessels that were entering and departing the harbor each year.
+Under this work, the east breakwater was extended, much of the existing west breakwater was removed, and a new, 4,500-foot-long west breakwater was built farther out in the lake.
+On July 1, 1916, Congress appropriated $63,500 for improving aids to navigation at Conneaut, but due to World War I, the planned major lighthouse to mark the west breakwater was not activated until 1920.
+A temporary light commenced operation in 1914 to mark the new west breakwater and served until the permanent lighthouse was built.
+The following description of the permanent lighthouse is from the Annual Report of the Commissioner of Lighthouses:

 Edward Pfister was appointed head keeper of Conneaut Lighthouse in 1894 and would spend over forty years at the station, by far more than any other keeper.
 On January 10, 1922, the tug Oregon was towing the lighter T.F.
 Newman when the cable snapped, and the lighter wrecked on the breakwater near the lighthouse.
 Keeper Pfister lowered the station’s boat to the water, picked up the seven men from the lighter, and took them back to the lighthouse, where they were provided food and lodging.
 The Lighthouse Service awarded the efficiency flag to Pfister for having the station with the “highest general efficiency” in the district during 1925.
 As a result, Pfister was allowed to fly the flag for all of 1926.